dry-rb/dry-transaction/README.md

 # Call Sheet

-Business transaction DSL.
-Call Sheet provides a simple way to define a complex business transaction that includes processing by many different objects.
+Call Sheet is a business transaction DSL.
+It provides a simple way to define a complex business transaction that includes processing by many different objects.
 It makes error handling a primary concern by using a “[Railway Oriented Programming](http://fsharpforfunandprofit.com/rop/)” approach for capturing and returning errors from any step in the transaction.

 Call Sheet is based on the following ideas, drawn mostly from [Transflow](http://github.com/solnic/transflow):